thinc-org/awesome-stack/src/pages/things/effect-website.md

   - animation
   - graphics

-desc: A website for showcasing visual effects and animations.
+desc: "A website for showcasing visual effects and animations."

-by: onfirebyte
+by: "onfirebyte"

-from: awesome-dev-bot
+from: "awesome-dev-bot"

 ---